mishmanners/JediTraining/README.md

 - Multiply every even number by 2
 - Add 5 to every odd number
 - Replace any number greater than 10 with 1
-- Print the final sequence to the console.
+- Print the final sequence to the console

 ## Run my code